hashtag-squirrel/hashtagsheep-blog/app/src/content/blog/festool-csc-sys-50-review.md

 ## The good

 * **Portability & storage:** Festool nailed the format.
 Everything fits into a standard Systainer, so you can stack it, stash it, or roll it out of the way.
 It was one of the key reasons I chose this saw.
 * **Precision:** The digital controls are surprisingly useful.
 Calibrate once, and then just dial in your angle or depth.
 No guesswork, no extra measuring tools.
+Battery status on-screen is a nice bonus.
 * **Sliding table:** A built-in crosscut sled, kind of.
-Makes cuts more accurate and safer, especially with the T-rail clamps.
+Makes cuts more accurate and safer, especially with the T-rail clamping options.
 * **Blade changes:** Quick and fuss-free, something I wish more saws got right.
-* **Bluetooth connectivity:** Not essential, but handy.
-Battery status on-screen is a nice bonus.
+* **Bluetooth connectivity:** Not essential, but surprisingly clever.
+Festool's system lets your cordless tools automatically trigger your shop vac, saving you a trip to the switch.
+You can also check your saw's status and adjust your blade presets (angle and height) directly in the app... handy features, even if they feel a bit over the top at first.
 * **Battery turnaround:** Swap and go.
 Runtime is more than enough for typical shop tasks.
 A dual charger is a must-have in my opinion, some packages include one, but if not, definitely consider it.
 You'll want fresh batteries ready at all times to keep the workflow smooth.

 ## The bad